Ard-al-Moharbeen necropolis: Discovery and investigation

-The cemetery was discovered in February 2022 during construction work for a housing project in Jabaliya.
-Archaeologists began excavations in July 2023, and by the time the discovery was announced later that year they had found 125 tombs in an area of 4000 m2.
-Première Urgence and the École Biblique led the investigation, with the involvement of 30 graduates from the University of Palestine and the Islamic University of Gaza.
-The team had recently been training to investigate the Saint Hilarion Monastery as part of a long-term archaeological project.
+The cemetery was discovered in early 2022 during construction work for a housing project in Jabaliya.
+(Note: There are conflicting reports of the discovery date: January 2022 according to The Art Newspaper; late January according to the archaeologist who led the excavations, René Elter; and February 2022 according to Reuters.)
+A team of archaeologists led by René Elter and Première Urgence Internationale and with funding from the École Biblique began excavations in July 2023.
+The discovery was announced later that month.
+30 graduates from the University of Palestine and the Islamic University of Gaza were involved in the excavation.
+The team had been training to investigate the Saint Hilarion Monastery as part of a long-term archaeological project.

 The Israeli invasion of the Gaza Strip beginning in October 2023 led to hundreds of heritage sites being damaged.
-In November that year, Jehad Yasin of the Ministry of Tourism and Antiquities reported that the cemetery was "almost completely destroyed".
+Using satellite imagery dated to 8 October research group Forensic Architecture identified craters at the archaeological site left by exploded rockets.
+In November 2023, Jehad Yasin of the Ministry of Tourism and Antiquities reported that the cemetery was "almost completely destroyed".
+The Israeli military told the BBC that it had targeted "a Hamas military compound used for operational purposes".

 UNESCO conducted remote monitoring of cultural heritage sites in the Gaza Strip and confirmed damage to the cemetery in its January 2024 assessment.
 (Note: Qasr al-Basha was also damaged by Israeli bombardment.)
 A 2025 report by the Centre for Cultural Heritage Preservation judged the site to be severely damaged, with a combination of bomb and bulldozer damage, while the demolition of nearby structures is expected to have left additional debris at the cemetery.